Charles McVety: Bill C-10 involvement

 On February 28, 2008, the Department of Canadian Heritage announced that it would be "expanding slightly" the criteria for denying tax credits to Canadian films to include gratuitous violence, significant sexual content that lacks an educational purpose, or denigration of an identifiable group; these changes were contained in Bill C-10.
 The following day, McVety claimed credit for this new policy, suggesting that its adoption was the result of a series of meetings he had with Stockwell Day, Rob Nicholson, and representatives of the Prime Minister's Office.
 He argued that "films promoting homosexuality, graphic sex or violence should not receive tax dollars", and indicated that many Conservative MPs, along with several homeless street preachers in downtown Edmonton, supported this goal.

 However, on October 8, 2008 the new Conservative platform outlined plans not to re-introduce Bill C-10 if re-elected.
-McVety appeared on CBC Newsworld on the same day and expressed his disappointment in the change in the Conservative Party's position.

 Doug Ford Progressive Conservatives

 During the 2018 Ontario Progressive Conservative race, Mcvety endorsed Doug Ford.
 Ford considered Mcvety a friend, and has defending his government giving a grant to him and attend a Christmas event.
 McVety is associated with the PC government's rollback of the sex education curriculum in Ontario, having campaigned against the previous government because, he argued, the curriculum would teach children topics too sensitive for their age.

+In 2023, Progressive Conservative campaign manager Kory Teneycke filed a lawsuit against McVety for defamation for claiming Teneycke was “on a campaign to drive Christians out of” the Progressive Conservatives.